Sanketika-Obsrv/obsrv-automation/docs/master-dataset_creation.md

 # Master Dataset
 A Master Dataset is an entity that holds your lookup data.
 It is structurally similar to a Dataset, except that it doesn't get indexed in the analytical store but in a cache store for fast lookups while ingesting data.
 In the dataset_config, you will need to specify the field name on which denorms will happen.
+This will become the primary key for the Master Dataset.
 For e.g.
 ```
 "dataset_config": {
-    "data_key": ""
+    "data_key": "uid"
 }
 ```
 Once a Master Dataset is indexed, any Dataset can specify it in the denorm config.
 For e.g.